isomerpages/moe-sls-sandbox/_teacher-user-guide-revised/Explore SLS.md

 <p>Learn more about what the Singapore Student Learning Space (SLS) can do
 with the overview of SLS functions&nbsp;below.</p>
 <p><a href="https://staging-lite.d3cwf6hquisnj6.amplifyapp.com/teacher-user-guide/index/#how-to-navigate-the-user-guide-pages" rel="noopener noreferrer nofollow" target="_blank"><u>Click here</u></a> for
-more information on how to navigate the userguide.</p>
+more information on how to navigate the user guide.</p>
 <p></p>
 <h3>Navigating the User Guide</h3>
 <ol>